yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 {{< alert title="Note" color="primary" >}}The steps described so far are the same for first and subsequent cycle promotions.
 For the first cycle, the policy developer will most likely use the default factory configuration as their starting point for editing the configuration.
 In subsequent cycles, the starting point will most likely be the existing configuration currently deployed to the **Dev Payment API Group**.{{< /alert >}}

-## API Gateway administrator creates testing environment package in Configuration Studio
+## Create testing environment package in Configuration Studio

 This step depends on whether this is a first cycle promotion or a subsequent cycle promotion.